Hamas delegation due in Cairo on Monday for Gaza ceasefire talks | Law-Order

 The talks will take place between the Hamas delegation and the Qatari and the Egyptian mediators to discuss remarks the group has made over the Israeli response to its recent proposal.
 "Hamas has some questions and inquires over the Israeli response to its proposal, which the movement received from mediators on Friday," the official told Reuters.

-The comments suggest that Hamas may not hand an instant response to mediators over Israel's latest proposal.
+Those comments suggested Hamas may not hand an instant response to mediators over Israel's latest proposal.
 The war, now in its seventh month, was triggered by an attack by Hamas militants on Israel on Oct.
 7, killing 1,200 and taking 253 hostages, by Israeli tallies.

 Israel has vowed to eradicate Hamas, which controls Gaza, in a military operation that has killed more than 34,000 Palestinians, 66 of them in the past 24 hours, according to Gaza's health authorities.
-The war has displaced most of the 2.3 million population and laid much of the densely populated enclave to waste.
-On Friday, senior Hamas official Khalil Al-Hayya said the group had received Israel's response to its ceasefire proposal and was studying it before handing its response to Egyptian and Qatari mediators.
+The war has displaced most of the 2.3 million population and laid much of the enclave to waste.
+On Friday, Khalil Al-Hayya said the group had received Israel's response to its ceasefire proposal and was studying it before handing its response to Egyptian and Qatari mediators.

 Prior rounds of talks have failed to bridge gaps in the two sides' positions.
-Hamas wants an accord for a permanent end to the war and for Israel to pull its forces out of the Gaza Strip.
 Israel has only offered a temporary ceasefire to free around 130 hostages remaining in captivity and to allow the delivery of more humanitarian aid.
 It has said it won't end its operations until it has achieved its aim of destroying Hamas.

 Without eradicating Hamas, "a government headed by you will have no right to exist," Smotrich, who is not a member of the war cabinet, said in a video statement addressed to Netanyahu.
 Israeli war cabinet member Benny Gantz said in a post on X: "Entering Rafah is important in the long struggle against Hamas.
 The return of our abductees ... is urgent and of far greater importance."

-Western countries, including Israel's closest ally the United States, have urged Israel to refrain from attacking the border city on concern over potential civilian casualties.
-White House national security spokesperson John Kirby said on Sunday that Israel had agreed to listen to U.S. concerns before it launches an invasion of Rafah.
+Western countries, including the United States, Israel's closest ally, have urged Israel to refrain from attacking the border city on concern over potential civilian casualties.
+White House national security spokesperson John Kirby said on Sunday Israel had agreed to listen to U.S. concerns before it launches an invasion of Rafah.

-Washington has said it could not support a Rafah operation without an appropriate and credible humanitarian plan.
-Speaking at the World Economic Forum in the Saudi Arabian capital Riyadh on Sunday, Palestinian President Mahmoud Abbas said only the United States could stop Israel from attacking Rafah.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)